Cosmic-hackers/sanatana-awakening/README.md

-This is a detailed explanation of each line of your code:
+This is a detailed explanation of each line of code

 ---